xiufengliu/xiufengliu.github.io/README.md

 ### Program Committee Member
 - International Conference on Big Data Analytics and Knowledge Discovery (DaWak, 2020 -)
+- International Conference on Mobile Systems and Pervasive Computing (MobiSPC, 2020 - )
 - International Workshop On Design, Optimization, Languages and Analytical Processing of Big Data (DOLAP, 2020 -)
 - International Conference on Mobile Systems and Pervasive Computing (MobiSPC, 2019 - )
 - International conference of the Internet of Things, Big Data and Security (IoTBG, 2016 - 2019)